KhushSanghavi/Pay-/README.md

-## PayEase
+## Pay

-Welcome to the PayEase project!
+Welcome to the Pay project!
 Our platform simplifies payment and transaction management, offering both backend and frontend solutions.

 ### Backend Setup